KyoriPowered/adventure-docs/source/minimessage.rst

 Placeholder
 ^^^^^^^^^^^^^^^^^^^

 MiniMessage provides two systems for placeholders.
-Depending on how you count.
-Could be 4 too.
+Depending on how you count, it could be 4 too.

 The easiest one is simple string replacements:
 ``MiniMessage.miniMessage().parse("<gray>Hello <name>", "name", "MiniDigger")``

-As you can see, placeholders are defined like normal tags in the message, and resolve by a list of key value pairs (you can also pass a ``Map<String, String>`` here).
+As you can see, placeholders are defined like normal tags in the message and resolve by a list of key-value pairs (you can also pass a ``Map<String, String>`` here).

 These placeholders are resolved before any other tags in the message.
 This means, replacements can contain MiniMessage tags:
  .. code:: java